JasonBaron/devops_skilltest/docker-app/README.md

 Within this docker build project there are 3 errors.
 - fix those errors
-- build the docker image and
+- build the docker image
 - start & run the docker web app as a daemon.

 Then using the using the *docker cli*